github-fish/csc-user-guide/docs/data/Allas/using_allas/a_backup.md

 source $allas_conf_path
 ```

-The connection remains open for three hours.
+**Note:** The connection remains open for three hours.

+&nbsp;

 **BACKUP OPERATIONS**

-a_backup can be used for the following five operations:
+a_backup can be used for the following six operations:

  - `a_backup <file_name>`  or `a_backup add <file_name>`
  	Adds a new backup version (snapshot) of the given file or directory to the backup repository.